Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch2/index.md

 4. The maximum slope method

 We'll focus on the *threshold triggering method* because of its simplicity and widespread adoption.

+!!! question "Chapter outcomes"

+	:material-checkbox-blank-outline: Understand that we need to implement a triggering criterion to determine the ToA of each pulse.

+    :material-checkbox-blank-outline: Understand the constant-threshold triggering method's principle.

+	:material-checkbox-blank-outline: Understand the detrimental effects of noise on the triggering criterion.

+	:material-checkbox-blank-outline: Understand how to implement hysteresis to limit the number of ToA's per pulse to one.

 ## Threshold Triggering Method
 This triggering method works by comparing a probe's signal to a predefined voltage threshold.
 The instant the threshold has been crossed, the blade is said to have "arrived".
 Each arrival event is stored for subsequent processing.